Here are some other ways to require enforcement of IDEA within your school. And, some tips about what to do.

 This approach can take a full year or more, but top down changes tend to stick.
 Connect with other parents and bring them with you to the meetings.

-3. In individual situations, it may become necessary to contact the Office of Civil Rights.
+3. In individual situations, it may become necessary to contact the Office for Civil Rights.

 4. Arrange for advocacy training.